vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/James-Sullivan-JetFuel.md

 [sad code](https://github.com/jsullivan5/jet-fuel/blob/master/public/styles.css#L115)

 This was the CSS transition I could not figure out at 3:00 AM.
 I thought it would be simpler to do.
 My app has a get request every time the folder changes and renders.
-My understading is that adding a class can be trickier when a component is rendering and there are default browser optimizations to consider.
+My understanding is that adding a class can be trickier when a component is rendering and there are default browser optimizations to consider.
 I wish I would have gotten this to work.

 #### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.